For Facilitators

 For all sections, participants must be appropriately supervised by a responsible adult or Instructor at all times.
 This person may be the Mentor.

-Coordinators should clarify this arrangement with the parent if the activity is to be held out of school time.
+Facilitators should clarify this arrangement with the parent if the activity is to be held out of school time.
 Parents may supervise their child’s activity but should not be their Mentor.

 Child Safety Requirements

-COORDINATOR DUTIES AND RESPONSIBILITIES:
+FACILITATOR DUTIES AND RESPONSIBILITIES:

 1. PARTICIPANT START UP